 Today, more consumers believe organic and eco-friendly combined is better than eco-friendly or organic alone.
 Naturally, serving organic products in an eco-friendly environment is sure to draw in more customers.
 According to a 2014 Purdue University study published in the Journal of Hospitality and Tourism Research, well over half of consumers are willing to spend more if a company uses environmentally friendly practices.

 Additionally, an internet study of 115 participants established that green practices in restaurants were a critical determining factor in whether or not an individual returned.
 The participants in this study fell within the family/casual dining segment.
 They considered a restaurant “green” based on conservation practices, restaurant operation routines, organic options, and carbon footprint reduction.

 Here are a few ways you can reduce waste and make your facility greener:

 - Use kegged wine rather than bottles: Using bottled wine can lead to more waste in your restaurant.
-When you open wine bottles, they can go bad in as little as 3 days, and the remaining product has to be thrown away as it cannot be served.
+When you open wine bottles, they can oxidize in as little as three days, and the remaining product has to be thrown away as it cannot be served.
 Also, the process of packaging wine in bottles produces a surplus of cork and glass waste and excess pollution associated with transportation and delivery.